-- Last 12 months 6 (4 other employment; 2 retirement). - Previous 12 months 7 (3 other employment; 4 unknown).
+- Last 12 months 16 (11 other employment; 2 family/domestic reasons; 2 change of occupation; 1 retirement). - Previous 12 months 6 (3 other employment; 3 retirements).

 RECRUITMENT ISSUE ANALYSIS: (Employers were asked to provide information such as length of recruitment time; training investments; licensing issues; supply and demand issues, etc.; as well as information that would identify trends that may affect recruitment and/or retention efforts.)